-The following is the only foundation course required for MSM:
+The following is the only foundation course required for MSSM:

 - Introductory Statistics

-These courses are designed to prepare students in the functional areas for managing modern-day business organizations.
+These courses are designed to prepare students to manage business using a modern-day systems-based approach.
 Students must complete all of the Core Courses.

 |Total Core Units||24|

-In addition to Core courses, all MSM students are required to take an additional 12 graduate units to complete their degree program.
+In addition to Core courses, all MSSM students are required to take an additional 12 graduate units to complete their degree program.
 This allows students the opportunity to choose electives among several specialty areas or specific fields of study in order to distinguish themselves academically.
-As a result, MSM students will have maximum flexibility in choosing courses to enhance professional development.
+As a result, MSSM students will have maximum flexibility in choosing courses to enhance professional development.